-A Warning: Explosion
+⚠ Warning: Explosion

-- Do not operate the equipment or recharge the battery when the battery fluid level is below the lower level. - Do not generate any sparks near the battery and do not allow any fire or other open flame near the equipment because the battery generates ignitable gas.
+- Do not operate the equipment or recharge the battery when the battery fluid level is below the minimum level. - Do not generate any sparks near the battery and do not allow any fire or other open flame near the equipment because the battery generates ignitable gas.

 - The engine, muffler and similar parts are extremely hot during operation and immediately after stopping the equipment.
 Never touch hot parts. - Never open the radiator cap during operation or immediately after stopping the equipment.
-Hot cooling water and steam will spurt out. - Always be sure to stop the engine and allow it to cool before inspecting or changing the engine oil.
+Hot cooling water and steam will spurt out.
+Always be sure to stop the engine before performing any equipment check or maintenance. - Always be sure to stop the engine and allow it to cool before inspecting or changing the engine oil.
 Opening the oil gauge or oil plug during operation will result in hot oil spurting out.

-Refer to the table below to perform inspection when the equipment is operating poorly.
+Refer to the table of the next page to perform inspection when the equipment is operating poorly.